scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

 ### withinTx

-It runs queries and updates as a part of an existing transaction.
-The library user is responsible for managing transactional operations.
+It runs queries and update operations within an existing transaction.
+You are responsible for handling the transaction and manage the datasource by yourself.

     using(DB(ConnectionPool.borrow())) { db =>
       try {